calebchoban/amiga_halo_finder/README.md

 ```console
 make MergerTree
 ```
+If this times out before finishing just keep running MergerTree.
+It will pick up wherever the last run left off at.

-Depending on what snapshots you ran AHF for, you will need to edit the redshift_list.txt file in the halos directory.
-By default the list starts at z=99 and ends at z=0. ahfHaloHistory uses this list when outputting the halo history file.
+Depending on what snapshots you ran AHF for, you will need to edit the HH_STARTNUM and HH_ENDNUM values in the Makefile.
+By default the list starts at snapshot 001 and ends at snapshot 600.
+If you want to run halo history for certain halos you can list the halos' numbers in the halo_ids.txt file.
+The default is halos 0-5.

 Afterwards, run ahfHaloHistory:
 ```console